Commercial efficiency

 II.
 A leader is meant to lead.

-In other words, you have no time to waste.
+In other words, you've got no time to waste.
 And to be effective, nothing beats the imperative.
+That's why you need to be direct.

 Think back to the door in the mountain.
 Have you ever seen a door take initiative?